-Floodplain management is the operation of a community program of preventive and corrective measures to reduce the risk of current and future flooding, resulting in a more resilient community.
+The City of Charleston is a community participant in the National Flood Insurance Program (NFIP) and Community Rating System (CRS).
+Our participation in these programs helps to reduce the risk of current and future flooding, resulting in a more resilient community.”

 Flood design elevation increase: Effective July 1st, 2020, all residential & non-residential new construction, and non-residential substantial improvements, in the Special Flood Hazard Area (SFHA) must be designed 2 ft. above Base Flood Elevation (BFE).Residential substantial improvement will remain at 1 ft. above BFE.

 Ordinance to Prohibit Slab-on-Grade Foundations (building diagrams 1A, 1B, 2A, and 3) in the SFHA or 100-year Floodplain will become effective for projects applied on or after January 1, 2024

 The amendment to the City's Stormwater Ordinance was passed on April 11, 2023with support from Charleston Trident Association of Realtors, the Coastal Conservation League, Charleston Homebuilders, the Southern Environmental Law Center and the Historic Charleston Foundation, as well as City staff and members of City Council.

 Fill is used to elevate large portions of development sites, as such, slab-on-grade foundations can be used for new or redeveloped home residential construction.

 Large quantities of fill can alter drainage sites, may lessen rainfall infiltration, accelerate runoff and/or displace water onto neighboring properties and downstream communities.

 To promote, where practical, the natural functions of the floodplain

 To reduce loss of life and reduce damage to property from flooding

 To mitigate damage to structures in the Special Flood Hazard Area (SFHA) from flood events